Cross Border Matters

 SHIPPING

-- We have advised A.P.
-Moller Maersk Line head office over issues involving shipment and foreign exchange control regulation, effective cargo discharge regulation.
+• We have advised A.P.
+Moller Maersk Line head office over issues relating to the compatibility of various shipping terms & condition, cargo discharge under foreign exchange regulation.
 This assisted in framing new policies affecting Bangladesh, India, Pakistan and the countries that have similar legislation.

 M&A(ACQUISITION)